bluedeck/mw-gadgets/README.md

 - MIT
 - GPL 3.0

-If more than one licenses are listed above, you have to include all licenses when redistributing.
+If more than one license is listed, you have to include all licenses when redistributing.

 Contact author for authorization for commercial use if an Non-Commercial (NC) clause is included in the above licenses.